 Email Service Provider Guides:

-Or, if you're a Bento customer, pop into your dashboard and click "Sender Authentication" to go through our tailored guide.
+If you are a Bento customer, open your dashboard and click "Sender Authentication" to follow the tailored guide.

 FAQs